yashhshah/VoiceBot/README.md

 zero maximize: maximizes current window

-zero sign me (in|out) : checks for what site you are on, and signs your username in accordingly(did not want to take risks for entering the password, even with encryption).
+zero sign me (in|out) : checks for what site you are on, and signs me in accordingly(did not want to take risks for entering the password, even with encryption).
 Also signs you out when you are done

 zero shutdown: stops recognition and closes the bot